-Human memory system
+Human memory

-Memory is often defined as "an organism's ability to store, retain, and recall information and experiences"1).
+If human cognitive architecture Memory is often defined as "an organism's ability to store, retain, and recall information and experiences"1).
 Since it has a crucial role in acquisition and retention of knowledge, it was the subject of many researches and an essential part of many cognitivist learning theories.